tuanchris/kafka-pipeline/README.md

 conda activate kafka-pipeline
 pip install -r requirements.txt
 ```
-We will we will need postgresql to connect to our source database (Postgres) and generate the streaming data.
+We will need postgresql to connect to our source database (Postgres) and generate the streaming data.
 On Mac OS, you can install Postgresql using Homebrew by running:
 ```
 brew install postgresql
 ```